 While living within the residential living community at SF State, you and your roommates will be required to complete a Resident Living Agreement (RLA).
 The RLA will be facilitated by the Residential Life staff during the first few weeks of the semester.

 Requests related to roommate conflicts will be handled by the office of Residential Life.
-Requests due to financial circumstances will be handled by the Housing Business Office.
+Requests due to financial circumstances will be handled by the Student Housing Office.
 Requests will not be processed during the first two weeks of the semester.
-Roommate expectations and responsibilities are available in the Community Living Standards.
+Roommate expectations and responsibilities are available in the Community Living Standards [PDF].

 Should you and your roommate(s) encounter difficulties, we encourage you to contact your resident assistant or community coordinator.
 We strongly encourage residents to go through the mediation process with the resident assistant to begin to create an environment that fosters open dialogue in an effort to resolve room/apartment concerns.
 We believe sharing space and learning to respectfully co-exist despite, our differences, are the hallmarks of a person's development into adulthood.